Keerthana737/AquaGuard/README.md

-# AQUAGUARD - IoT Smart Monitoring System for Aquaculture
+# AQUAGUARD - IoT Smart Monitoring System for Agriculture & Aquaculture
 This project presents an IoT based environmental monitoring system that tracks critical parameters and generates alerts when unsafe conditions occur.

 # System Overview